CoverGirl: History

 Also representing CoverGirl are Drew Barrymore, Zooey Deschanel, Ellen DeGeneres, Dania Ramirez, Christobelle Grierson-Ryrie, Rihanna, Queen Latifah, Sofia Vergara, Taylor Swift, Zendaya, Janelle Monáe, and Pink, who touts the company's foundation product.

 CoverGirl was once one of the largest global brands to conduct animal testing, but that is no longer the case.

-In January 2010, Procter & Gamble launched "Clean Makeup for Clean Water", a charitable program aimed toward providing clean drinking water to places and people in need.
+In January 2010, Procter & Gamble launched "Clean Makeup for Clean Water," a charitable program aimed toward providing clean drinking water to places and people in need.
 Dania Ramirez is the newest spokesmodel for CoverGirl's Clean Makeup Sensitive formula, a campaign for CoverGirl's partnership with Children's Safe Drinking Water.
 With the help of the Clean Makeup line, CoverGirl has donated $500,000 to the program, which provided 50 million liters of drinking water to children across the world.

-In 2017, CoverGirl reinvented their brand by adopting a new strapline "I Am What I Make Up" instead of the previous one "easy, breezy, beautiful".
+In 2017, CoverGirl reinvented their brand by adopting a new strapline "I Am What I Make Up" instead of the past strapline "easy, breezy, beautiful" for 20 years.
 Their rebrand also includes a new logo, tone, updated packaging and product design.
-For their new campaign they made a short film, Made in the Mirror, which included celebrities chef Ayesha Curry, YouTuber Issa Rae, coach Massy Arias, Katy Perry, Maye Musk, and Shelina Moreda.
+For their new campaign they made a short film, Made in the Mirror, which included celebrities such as chef Ayesha Curry, actress Issa Rae, coach Massy Arias, Katy Perry, Maye Musk, and Shelina Moreda.

-In February 2018, the company launched a campaign featuring a model with vitiligo for the first time.
+In February 2018, the company launched a campaign featuring a model with vitiligo (skin color disorder) for the first time.

 Endorsers

 Lana Ogilvie

 In 1992, CoverGirl became the first major cosmetic company to sign a black model to an exclusive contract.
-Canadian Lana Ogilvie became the first black woman to represent a non-ethnic cosmetics company, and opened the door for traditionally Caucasian-focused brands to embrace different cultures and ethnicities in their brand.
-Today most major brands have one or more black models or celebrities under contract.
+Canada-born Lana Ogilvie became the first black woman to represent a non-ethnic cosmetics company, and opened the door for traditionally Caucasian-focused brands to embrace different cultures and ethnicities in their brand.
+Currently, most major brands have one or more black models or celebrities under contract.